JamesZFS/JamesZFS.github.io/_portfolio/Chengdu.md

 date: 2023-07-01
 ---

-As a native born here, Chengdu holds a special place in my heart, marking my memories of home and cultural belonging.
+For a native born here, Chengdu holds a special place in my heart, marking my memories of home and cultural belonging.
 Though it's well-known for its panda research base and spicy food, what truly sets it apart is the way people live and the urban design here.

 You can lose yourself in a leisurely walk in the city parks, enjoy a cozy afternoon in a secret coffee bar, or have a cultural journey through an exhibition.
 Based on my personal experience of living, I refer to it as "the Paris in China".